reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 Debugging and tracing in microservices is challenging since they are deployed and run independently resulting in their logs being distributed across many individual components.
 Good and effective logging is the best source of data to help troubleshoot, debug, and trace microservices.
 We apply two techniques to help simplify the log analysis process of multiple microservices :

 1. Log Aggregation to aggregate logs from different microservices in a central location.
+We do this
 2. Correlate Logs to trace a request across microservices.
 We can activate spring-sleuth to add tracing information.

 ```xml